thoughtafter/omniauth-onetime/README.md

 This approach may sound counter-intuitive, especially with a default password length of 8 characters.
-However, the real key to the security is that the passwords are sufficiently random and the window of opportunity is very short.
+However, the real key to the security is that the passwords are sufficiently random and the window of opportunity to crack them is very short.
-A traditional username / password system fails because the passwords are not sufficiently random as truly random passwords are difficult to remember and because the password lifetime is often very long.
+A traditional username / password system fails because the passwords are not sufficiently random, as truly random passwords are difficult to remember, and because the password lifetime is often very long.
 An issue which compounds these traditional systems is password reuse which puts accounts at risk whenever any system containing a user's password becomes compromised and